 If you don’t want to borrow thousands or even hundreds of dollars, Moneytree offers small personal loans.
 In Nevada, for example, you can apply to borrow between $50 and $5,000.

-You can choose to receive your loan funds deposited directly into your bank account, on a prepaid debit card or as cash at a branch.
+You can choose to receive your loan funds deposited on to a prepaid debit card or as cash at a branch.

 Very high interest rates